beatrice-portelli/ml-for-carbon-sequestration/README.md

 # ML for Carbon Sequestration

 Data and code for the manuscript
-"A Comparison between Machine Learning Methods for Carbon Sequestration Estimation based on Remote Sensing Data".
+"Assessing Ensemble Models for Carbon Sequestration and Storage Estimation in Forests Using Remote Sensing Data".

 Authors:
 Mehdi Fasihi ¹,